Using dash-docs from Spacemacs

 Unfortunately, even with the snippet above, Spacemacs installs both helm-dash

-from Melpa.
+and dash-docs from Melpa.
 The workaround is to manually delete the installed

-package1 and to restart Emacs.
+dash-docs package1 and to restart Emacs.
 On restart, Spacemacs will

-is missing and install it again, this time from the location
+detect dash-docs is missing and install it again, this time from the location

-specified in dotspacemacs-additional-packages
+specified in dotspacemacs-additional-packages.

 Customization

-The following snippet lazy loads helm-dash
+The following snippet lazy loads helm-dash and binds the two main functions:

 (use-package helm-dash